-At Freedmont Mortgage, we understand that dealing with life’s challenges may lead to falling behind on payments.
+At Freedmont Mortgage Group, we understand that dealing with life’s challenges may lead to falling behind on payments.
 That’s why we offer special financing programs for customers who may have difficulty qualifying for traditional mortgage loans.

 - Flexible qualifying guidelines.
 Choose from a variety of refinance and purchase options, including fixed and adjustable-rate (ARM) loans.